Bose-Luttinger Liquids

 \section{Generalization to finite density}

-Until now, we have been assuming the presence of a particle-hole symmetry which fixes the average density to be zero.
-This limit is not required for stability of the BLL fixed point, and the BLL is in fact a compressible phase of matter, definable for a continuous range of densities.
+Until now, we have been assuming the presence of a particle-hole symmetry which fixes the average particle density $\bar\rho$ to be zero.\footnote{Note that we are always distinguishing between the average particle density (viz. the expectation value of the generator of the $U(1)$ symmetry, whose form depends on the structure of the time derivative terms in the action) and the boson amplitude $\lan |\psi|^2\ran$.
+The boson amplitude is nonzero in all of the phases we consider, while the average particle density is nonzero only in the absence of particle-hole symmetry.} This limit is not required for stability of the BLL fixed point, and the BLL is in fact a compressible phase of matter, definable for a continuous range of densities.
 The generalization to the finite-density case requires some care however, which we now explain.

-Let us first look at the most obvious way of generalizing the discussion above to finite density, which was the approach taken in Ref. \cite{sur2019metallic} We start from the UV Lagrangian \bea \mcl & = \psi^*\(-(\p_\tau + \mu) + \frac{1}{8mk_B^2}(-\D^2 - k_B^2)^2\)\psi + \frac{g}{4} |\psi|^4,\eea where the average density is fixed by $\mu>0$ and $g$.
+Let us first look at the most obvious way of generalizing the discussion above to finite density, which was the approach taken in Ref. \cite{sur2019metallic} We start from the UV Lagrangian \bea \mcl & = \psi^*\(\p_\tau - \mu + \frac{1}{8mk_B^2}(-\D^2 - k_B^2)^2\)\psi + \frac{g}{4} |\psi|^4,\eea where the average density is fixed by $\mu>0$ and $g$.
 Note that we have not included a second order time derivative term $\psi^*\p_\tau^2\psi$, on the grounds that it is irrelevant under the non-relativistic $z=2$ scaling of the $g=0$ fixed point.

 Starting with this Lagrangian, we again decompose $\psi$ into patches, and make the assumption that each patch field is nearly a superfluid, so that we may write \be \psi_\g \ra \sqrt{\bar \r + \frac{ k_B}\twp \D_\g \t_\g} \, e^{i\phi_\g},\ee where $\bar\r \neq 0$ is independent of $\g$ and where $k_B \D_\g\t_\g /\twp$ keeps track of long-wavelength fluctuations in the density on each patch.
 The hydro fields $\phi_\g,\t_\g$ are acted on by the microscopic $U(1)$ as \be U(1) \, :\, \phi_\g \mt \phi_\g + c ,\qquad \t_\g \mt \t_\g,\ee for constant $c$, while translation along a vector $\bfmu$ acts via \bea T_\bfmu \, : \, & \phi_\g(\bfx) \mt \phi_\g(\bfx+\bfmu) + k_B\bfmu\cdot\bfga,\\ T_\bfmu \, : \, & \t_\g(\bfx) \mt \t_\g(\bfx + \bfmu) + \frac{ \bar\r}{k_B} \bfmu \cdot \bfga. \eea